isabella232/drupalsite-operator/README.md

 spec:
   # Create an ingress route?
   publish: true
-  # Is this the main/production site of the project? (all other sites in the same project considered extra environments for dev/test
-  mainSite: true
   # URL to request in the route.
 	# Recommended to set `<environmentName>-<projectname>.web.cern.ch`
   # or `<projectname>.web.cern.ch` if this is the "live" site